johnchins/Customer-Behavior-Analysis-PowerBI/README.md

 ### Data
 The Customer data consist of 15+ columns and 3900 rows

-### Insights Drawn from the Dashboard
+## Insights Drawn from the Dashboard

 ### 🧍‍♂️ **1.
 Customer Gender Imbalance**

 * **68% of customers are male**, while only **32% are female**.
-  ➡ Suggests a male-dominated customer base — marketing could target female audiences for balance and growth.
+  ➡ Suggests a male-dominated customer base.
+Marketing could target female audiences for balance and growth.

 ---